 DROP INDEX CustomerRecord.PK__Customer__95011E647C9C5969

-Here, our clustered Index created automatically by the primary key, so we can’t simply delete using this statement.
-But for explicitly create only one, this will work.
+Here, the primary key creates our clustered Index automatically, so we can’t simply delete it using this statement.
+But for explicitly creating only one, this will work.

-Use SSMS to Delete Clustered Index in SQL Server
+Delete Clustered Index in SQL Server Management Studio

-Within the object explorer, Expand the Database folder and select the table on which it present.
-Next, expand the Indexes folder, and right-click on the key name to select the Delete option
+Within the object explorer, Expand the Database folder and select the table on which it is presented.
+Next, expand the Indexes folder, and right-click on the key name to select the Delete option.

-Once you choose the Delete option, Delete Object window will open.
+Once you choose the Delete option, the Delete Object window will open.
 Click OK to delete it.

-In this instance, we will show you how to add on the existing table.
+In this instance, we will show you how to add a clustered index to the existing table.
 And the syntax is:

 CREATE CLUSTERED INDEX Index_Name ON Table_Name (Column_Name(s) ASC/DESC)